yindeming/articles/how-to-use-jekyll-not-as-a-blog-on-windows.md

 # How to do it on windows

 Since I use windows, I need a way of manage articles easily.
+And I don't like the tedious commands everytime I change something.

 I use:
 - https://desktop.github.com/